carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 [root@rhel3 ~]#
 ```

-You can also use tridentctl to check the version of Trident installed.
+You can also use tridentctl to check the version of Trident installed:

 ```bash
 [root@rhel3 ~]# tridentctl -n trident version